ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Flag that indicates whether the forecast model will generate output files on a sub-hourly time interval (e.g., 10 minutes, 15 minutes).
 This will also cause the post-processor to process these sub-hourly files.
 If this variable is set to "TRUE", then ``DT_SUBHOURLY_POST_MNTS`` should be set to a value between "01" and "59".

 ``DT_SUB_HOURLY_POST_MNTS``: (Default: "00")
    Time interval in minutes between the forecast model output files.
 If ``SUB_HOURLY_POST`` is set to "TRUE", this needs to be set to a two-digit integer between "01" and "59".
 Note that if ``SUB_HOURLY_POST`` is set to "TRUE" but ``DT_SUB_HOURLY_POST_MNTS`` is set to "00", ``SUB_HOURLY_POST`` will get reset to "FALSE" in the experiment generation scripts (there will be an informational message in the log file to emphasize this).

-..
-   COMMENT: In valid_param_vals.sh only these values are listed: "1" "01" "2" "02" "3" "03" "4" "04" "5" "05" "6" "06" "10" "12" "15" "20" "30", but it says in this description that any value 00-59 can be used.
-Which is is?
+Valid values: "1" "01" "2" "02" "3" "03" "4" "04" "5" "05" "6" "06" "10" "12" "15" "20" "30".

 Customized Post Configuration Parameters
 ========================================